 Overview

 Systematic desensitization is a therapeutic technique that involves a gradual and guided approach to overcoming fears, phobias,1 and anxieties.
 Explored and developed by Joseph Wolpe in the 1950s, this technique is based on classical conditioning.
-It involves the presentation of a fear-inducing stimulus in a controlled environment while gradually enabling the individual to adapt and utilize mindfulness2 and muscle relaxation skills.
+It involves the presentation of a fear-inducing stimulus in a controlled environment while gradually enabling the individual to adapt and utilize mindfulness2 and muscle relaxation skills to become desensitized.

 Classical conditioning is a behavioral theory that suggests our reactions to environmental stimuli are learned, or conditioned.
 The core of systematic desensitization typically lies in teaching the individual to attain a balanced, relaxed state of mind in the presence of anxiety- or fear-inducing stimuli.
 This often involves deep breathing, visualization, or progressive muscle relaxation techniques.
 The goal is to gradually and compassionately help individuals become less sensitive to harsh stimuli that may trigger3 challenging emotions.